Colin Drewes

 drewes at cs.stanford.edu

 I am also interested in the effect of Bias Temperature Instability, a form of transistor degradation, on the security of hardware systems.
-Advised by Professor Dustin Richmond, Ryan Kastner, and David Kohlbrenner, I am exploring the feasibility of this side-channel in cloud deployments of Field Programmable Gate Arrays (FPGAs).
-Our recent results have demonstrated that sensitive data loaded into a cloud-FPGA's routing at runtime is imprinted in the device via variable transistor wear, and this side-channel can be exploited by a future user of the device through the instantiation of a precise timing sensor in its programmable fabric.
+Advised by Professor Dustin Richmond, Ryan Kastner, and David Kohlbrenner, I explored the feasibility of this side-channel in cloud deployments of Field Programmable Gate Arrays (FPGAs).
+Our recent results demonstrated that sensitive data loaded into a cloud-FPGA's routing at runtime is imprinted in the device via variable transistor wear, and this side-channel can be exploited by a future user of the device through the instantiation of a precise timing sensor in its programmable fabric.

 This work builds off the results of my work at the University of California San Diego, where I completed my BS and MS degree.
 My research focused on power side-channels in cloud FPGAs but later pivoted to the transistor side-channels being explored currently.
 I was advised by Professor Ryan Kastner and Dustin Richmond and my thesis was supervised by Professor Ryan Kastner, Deian Stefan, and Dean Tullsen.